i2/ashos-dev/README.md

   * Due to the system being mounted as read only, it's not possible to accidentally overwrite system files
   * If the system runs into issues, you can easily rollback the last working snapshot within minutes
   * Atomic updates - Updating your system all at once is more reliable
-  * Thanks to the snapshot feature, astOS can ship cutting edge software without becoming unstable
+  * Thanks to the snapshot feature, AshOS can ship cutting edge software without becoming unstable
-  * astOS needs little maintenance, as it has a built in fully automatic update tool that creates snapshots before updates and automatically checks if the system upgraded properly before deploying the new snapshot
+  * AshOS needs little maintenance, as it has a built in fully automatic update tool that creates snapshots before updates and automatically checks if the system upgraded properly before deploying the new snapshot
 * Configurability
   * With the snapshots organised into a tree, you can easily have multiple different configurations of your software available, with varying packages, without any interference
   * For example: you can have a single Gnome desktop installed and then have 2 snapshots on top - one with your video games, with the newest kernel and drivers, and the other for work, with the LTS kernel and more stable software, you can then easily switch between these depending on what you're trying to do
   * You can also easily try out software without having to worry about breaking your system or polluting it with unnecessary files, for example you can try out a new desktop environment in a snapshot and then delete the snapshot after, without modifying your main system at all
   * This can also be used for multi-user systems, where each user has a completely separate system with different software, and yet they can share certain packages such as kernels and drivers
-  * astOS allows you to install software by chrooting into snapshots, therefore you can use software such as the AUR to install additional packages
+  * AshOS allows you to install software by chrooting into snapshots, therefore you can use software such as the AUR to install additional packages
-  * astOS is, just like Arch, very customizable, you can choose exactly which software you want to use
+  * AshOS is, very customizable, you can choose exactly which software you want to use (just like Arch Linux)

-* Thanks to it's reliabilty and automatic upgrades, astOS is well suitable for single use or embedded devices
+* Thanks to it's reliabilty and automatic upgrades, AshOS is well suitable for single use or embedded devices
 * It also makes for a good workstation or general use distribution utilizing development containers and flatpak for desktop applications

 ---
-## astOS compared to other similar distributions
+## AshOS compared to other similar distributions
-* **NixOS** - compared to nixOS, astOS is a more traditional system with how it's setup and maintained.
-While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS consumes less storage, and configuring your system is faster and easier (less reproducible however), it also gives you more customization options. astOS is FHS compliant, ensuring proper software compatability.
+* **NixOS** - compared to nixOS, AshOS is a more traditional system with how it's setup and maintained.
+While nixOS is entirely configured using the Nix programming language, AshOS uses the native package manager of target distribution, for instance pacman for Arch, apt-get for Debian, etc. AshOS consumes less storage, and configuring your system is faster and easier (less reproducible however), it also gives you more customization options.
+AshOS is FHS compliant, ensuring proper software compatability.
-  * astOS allows declarative configuration using Ansible, for somewhat similar functionality to NixOS
+  * AshOS allows declarative configuration using Ansible, for somewhat similar functionality to NixOS
-* **Fedora Silverblue/Kinoite** - astOS is more customizable, but does require more manual setup. astOS supports dual boot, unlike Silverblue.
+* **Fedora Silverblue/Kinoite** - AshOS is more customizable, but does require more manual setup.
+AshOS supports dual boot, unlike Silverblue.
-* **OpenSUSE MicroOS** - astOS is a more customizable system, but once again requires a bit more manual setup.
-MicroOS works similarly in the way it utilizes btrfs snapshots. astOS has an official KDE install, but also supports other desktop environments, while MicroOS only properly supports Gnome. astOS supports dual boot.
+* **OpenSUSE MicroOS** - AshOS is a more customizable system, but once again requires a bit more manual setup.
+MicroOS works similarly in the way it utilizes btrfs snapshots.
+AshOS has an official KDE install, but also supports other desktop environments, while MicroOS only properly supports Gnome.
+AshOS supports dual boot.

 ---
 ## Installation
-* astOS is installed from the official Arch Linux live iso available on [https://archlinux.org/](https://archlinux.org)
+* AshOS is installed from the official live iso for target distribution.
+For example [https://archlinux.org/download/](Arch Linux) or [https://www.debian.org/CD/http-ftp/](Debian)
-* If you run into issues installing packages during installation, make sure you're using the newest arch iso, and if needed update the pacman keyring
+* If you run into issues installing packages during installation, make sure you're using the newest iso, and update the package manager's keyring if needed
-* You need an internet connection to install astOS
+* You need an internet connection to install AshOS
-* Currently astOS ships 3 installation profiles, one for minimal installs and two for desktop, one with the Gnome desktop environment and one with KDE Plasma, but support for more DE's will be added
+* Currently AshOS ships 3 installation profiles, one for minimal installs and two for desktop, one with the Gnome desktop environment and one with KDE Plasma, but support for more DE's will be added
 * The installation script is easily configurable and adjusted for your needs (but it works just fine without any modifications)

 Install git first - this will allow us to download the install script